navneet27/Make_Life_Easier/README.md

 The process is to be run as a cronjob [ TIME EXPRESSION ] CMD

-Edit the fields in the pyhton script according to your needs
+Edit the fields in the python script according to your needs